AnotherPseudonym/instrumented_ring_oscillator_two/docs/info.md

 -->

 ## How it works
 Preface: This is probably not a component you want if you want a reliable end device.
-This is intended to allow studying the decay (or persistence) of high-frequency "modes" which are generally very undesirable.
+This is intended to allow studying the evolution of high-frequency "modes" which are generally very undesirable.

 This project uses ring oscillators with muxes on the inputs to allow setting an initial state or "seed".
 This can be configured using a clock (in3) and data (in2) similar to SPI (positive edge clocks the data in.
 The in0 line is the enable to start the oscillator running, and in1 is a HOLD line that blocks one stage so that the normal long period can be obtained.